odoo/odoo/doc/reference/views.rst

               :ref:`form view <reference/views/form>` is also valid and will be used when setting up the inline form view

+    .. note:: When a list view is grouped, numeric fields are aggregated and displayed for each group.
+Also, if there are too many records in a group, a pager will appear on the right of the group row.
+For this reason, it is not a good practice to have a numeric field in the last column, when the list view is in a situation where it can be grouped (it is however fine for x2manys field in a form view: they cannot be grouped).

 ``groupby``
   defines custom headers (with buttons) for the current view when grouping records on many2one fields.
 It is also possible to add `field`, inside the